giorgiagandolfi/DNA-RNA_Dynamics/report.md

 lines(d_mean_of_M_dsset, col="green")
 ```

-The denisty distributions of beta and M values are almost overlapping in the two groups, as we can see from the plots below.
+The denisty distributions of beta and M values are almost overlapping in the two groups (orange lines refer to WT while green lines to DS).
+As it can be seen, the range of beta values is between 0 and 1 (bimodal distirbution) while the range of M values is between minus infinite and plus infinite, so any real number.

 ![plots](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/beta_m_ds_vs_wt.png)
 ![overlapping plots](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/beta_and_M_overlapping.png)

 ### Step 7: Normalize the data using the function preprocessSWAN to each student and compare raw data and normalized data.
 Normalization procedure aims to resolving the systematic errors and bias introduced by the microarray experimental platform.
 In this step Subset-quantile Within Array Normalization (SWAN) method is performed using **preprocessSWAN** function.
 The effects of the normalization procedure are then evaluated comparing densities of mean and standard deviation beta values.
 Boxplot representation for beta values will be used.
-The comparison will consider the chemistry types probe as well.
+The comparison will consider the chemistry type of the probes as well.
 Raw data:

 ```